 Hybrid working

-Is hybrid working, flexible working?
+Hybrid working is one form of flexible working.
 It offers the opportunity to flex where you work, sometimes from home, sometimes the office.
-This comes with risks around fairness, visibility and presenteeism.
-But it has the potential to normalise flex for all, and move us on from flexibility as an individual accommodation to an organisational norm.
+This comes with challenges around fairness, visibility and “me-ism”.
+But it has the potential to normalise flex for everyone, and move us on from flexibility as an individual accommodation to an organisational norm.

 UNDERSTANDING THE ISSUES